pmlrsg/GISportal/README.md

 ``httpd mod_wsgi python-devel numpy netcdf-devel libyaml libxml libxslt-devel openssl-devel gcc`` We also need to install all the required libraries.
 This can be done in a few ways, the easiest using **pip** and the ``requirements.txt``.
 This may need sudo permissions.
 ``pip install -r middleware/requirements.txt``
+Finally we need autoprefixer from NPM, this will allow the portal to be run in IE9 and other older browsers ``npm install -g autoprefixer``

 3. **Build JavaScript/CSS**
 For production, JavaScript and CSS need to be minifed.
 This is done with a build script.
 This will build all the jsdoc3 documentation, minify the javascript and css, and move any images to the correct locations.